queryluke/masseffect-5e/static/data/spells/cryo_blast.md

     enters the frozen space for the first time on a turn or ends its turn there becomes primed cold until the end of its next turn and must succeed a Constitution saving throw or take 2d6 cold damage.
 ---
-Fire a mass of super cooled, subatomic particles.
+Fire a mass of supercooled, subatomic particles.
 The particles explode in a 2m-radius sphere centered on a point within range.
 Each creature within the sphere has its movement reduced by 4m until the start of your next turn and must make a Strength saving throw.
 On a failed saved, a creature becomes <condition id="frozen"/> until the start of your next turn.
 A target with at least 1 shield point has advantage on this saving throw.